williamtroup/Heat.js/docs/PUBLIC_FUNCTIONS.md

 ## Manage Dates:

 ### **addDate( *elementId*, *date*, *[triggerRefresh]* )**:
 Adds a date for a specific element ID, and refreshes the UI (if specified).
+If the date already exists, its value is increased by one.
 <br>
 ***Parameter: elementId***: '*string*' - The Heat.js element ID that should show the new date.
 <br>